Blue Water Macro

 Our BetaWatch feature highlights the 25 U.S. stocks with a market capitalization of at least $2 billion with the highest betas relative to SPY.

-The stock with the highest beta may come as a surprise–it is the airline UAL.
-The betas of day trading favorites Nvidia, Palantir, and Tesla have drifted lower in the rankings in recent months, and Nvidia’s beta is now only the seventeenth highest.
+It may come as a surprise that among the 10 stocks with the highest betas are two major airlines: United Airlines (#1) and Delta Airlines (#7).
+The betas of day trading favorites Nvidia, Palantir, and Tesla have drifted lower in the rankings in recent months, and Nvidia’s beta is now only the eighteenth highest.

-Finally - this summer at Blue Water, our talented cohort of NYU Tandon School of Engineering interns is deeply immersed in projects critical to enhancing our analytical and outreach capabilities.
-Giga Nozadze (LinkedIn Profile) led product development for the BW_SpiderRock Sector Implied Volatility product..
+This summer at Blue Water, our talented cohort of NYU Tandon School of Engineering interns has been deeply immersed in projects critical to enhancing our analytical and outreach capabilities:

 • Rashil Shah (LinkedIn Profile) is developing momentum, reversion, risk-on, and risk-off factors.

-• Sally Xintong Zhao (LinkedIn Profile) specifically focusing on mutual fund rankings
+• Sally Xintong Zhao (LinkedIn Profile) is focusing on our mutual fund rankings.

-• Ziyi Li (LinkedIn Profile) working on Capstone Simulator evaluation of OLS, Random Forest, and XGB learners for SPY timing using sector returns as features..
+• Ziyi Li (LinkedIn Profile) is working on Capstone Simulator evaluation of OLS, Random Forest, and XGB learners for SPY timing using sector returns as features.

-From Washington University we also have Sydney Tao (LinkedIn Profile) is spearheading a social media campaign for the BW Risk Outlook.
+From Washington University, Sydney Tao (LinkedIn Profile) is spearheading a social media campaign for the Blue Water Risk Outlook.

-Feel free to reach out to them if you are looking to hire up and coming financial engineers.!
+Feel free to reach out directly to any of our interns if you are seeking to hire up and coming financial engineers!

 Regards,